 But God Is Still Close

 That, however, doesn’t mean that God is distant or uninvolved or uncommunicative.
-He has made extensive efforts to communicate with us, not just on the odd occasion, but throughout history.
+He made extensive efforts to communicate with us, not just on the odd occasion, but throughout history.
 In fact, one New Testament writer captured the full extent of God’s effort to communicate in one very brief statement:

 “God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son.”
 (Hebrews 1:1-2)”